 The Paper Packaging & Services segment trades certain inventories with third parties.
-These inventory trades are accounted for as non-monetary exchanges and the Company records an asset or liability for any imbalance resulting from these trades.
+These inventory trades are accounted for as non-monetary exchanges and any unfavorable imbalances, resulting from these trades, are recorded as a liability to the Company.

 Net Assets Held for Sale